 In the first year, USAID Climate Ready has achieved the following:

-- Two national institutions with improved capacity to address climate change risks;
+- Two national institutions with an improved capacity to address climate change risks;

 - Three programs, projects, and activities with facilitated access to international climate financing;